Fundamentals of Mechanical Engineering

 • Friction force (opposes motion)

-• Tension (pulling through rope/cable)
+• Tension (pulling through rope or cable)

 • Compression (pushing)